openstack-archive/fuel-docs/pages/production-considerations/0030-large-deployments.rst

 infrastructure switches using CAT-6a or fiber cables to improve backend speeds to reduce latency and provide more overall pipe.

-.. seealso:: :ref:Sizing_Hardware for more information on choosing networking equipment.
+.. seealso:: :ref:`Sizing_Hardware` for more information on choosing networking equipment.

 ..
     Another option is to prevent the need to download so much data in the first place